mining-visualizer/StratumProxy/README.md

 If you have multiple mining rigs, you can either run a separate instance of the proxy program on each mining rig, each one configured with a separate ETH address, or you can point all miners to the same proxy via your local area network.
 In this case all miners need to be configured with the same ETH address, which needs to match the `EthAddress` setting in `config.ini`.

-Keep in mind if you do it this way, the mining pool will see all miners as one large-hashrate miner, and assign a difficulty according to the cumulative hash rate.
+Keep in mind if you do it this way, the mining pool will see all miners as one high-hashrate miner, and assign a difficulty according to the cumulative hash rate.

 ### Run From Source